 Travel overland for 10,000 miles and encounter strange borders, deserts, mountain ranges and locals with eagles for pets along the way ........it's the only Mongolian rally all for charity!

-This years race stars from Woburn Safari Park (near London) on Saturday the 6th of July, if you don't sign up you can follow the teams progress here as they make their way to the final destination of the great Mongol capital, Ulaanbaatar.
+This years race stars from London in July, if you don't sign up you can follow the teams progress here as they make their way to the final destination of the great Mongol capital, Ulaanbaatar.

 Think you can do this?
 Then sign up here (and don't forget to quote FLIGHTLESSTRAVEL_DISCOUNT).

 We have added a shop to the site with a great selection of Books, DVDs and some useful travel equipment which we hope will help you plan your own overland travel tours.
 We have spent hours sifting through Amazon to try and find the products that will be of most interest to you and have only listed rated items when they have received at least a minimum of 4 stars.
 Click here to check the shop out.